|High School:||Lassiter HS|

-Sell continued her strong recruiting presence as well, following up 2016's top-rated recruiting class with the No. 3 recruiting class in the country in 2017 according to tennisrecruiting.net.
+Sell continued her strong recruiting presence as well, following up 2016’s top-rated recruiting class with the No. 3 recruiting class in the country in 2017 and the No. 7 class in 2018 according to tennisrecruiting.net.

 Sell came to LSU from Boca Raton, Florida where she assisted the USTA as a Regional Training Center Coach since August 2011.

 Prior to her stint with the USTA, Sell served as an assistant coach for Notre Dame for three years from September of 2008 until August of 2011.
 She helped propel the Irish to their best results in program history, back-to-back Final Four appearances in the NCAA Team Tournament and a No. 5 year-end ranking in 2009 and 2010.
 While at Notre Dame, she helped the Irish capture three Big East titles as well as reaching the semifinals of the 2009 ITA National Team Indoor Championships.

 Off the court, Notre Dame's women's tennis team earned the highest grade point average among all of the Irish's teams with a 3.6 GPA in 2009 followed by a 3.65 in 2010.

 In May of 2010, Sell was selected as a coach for the USTA Summer Collegiate Team, which serves as an elite training program for the top American collegiate tennis players who are trying to make the transition into professional tennis.